sagar87/tensorsignatures/README.rst

 Features
 --------

-* Run :code:`tensorsignatures` on your dataset using the :code:`TensorSignature` class provided by thepackage or via the command line tool.
+* Run :code:`tensorsignatures` on your dataset using the :code:`TensorSignature` class provided by the package or via the command line tool.
 * Compute percentile based bootstrap confidence intervals for inferred parameters.
 * Basic plotting tools to visualize tensor signatures and inferred parameters